 First and foremost, single action pistols are incredibly accurate.
-Because the shooter must manually cock the hammer, the trigger pull is much lighter and more consistent than that of a double action pistol.
+Because the shooter must manually prime the hammer, the trigger pull is much lighter and more consistent than that of a double action pistol.
 This makes it easier to achieve a consistent trigger pull, which translates to better accuracy downrange.

 Another advantage of single action pistols is that they are typically lighter and more compact than other types of handguns.
 This makes them ideal for concealed carry or for use as a backup weapon.